dropwizard/dropwizard/docs/source/manual/db.rst

 By adding the ``DBIExceptionsBundle`` to your :ref:`service <man-core-service>`, your Dropwizard application will automatically unwrap any thrown ``SQLException`` or ``DBIException`` instances.
-This is critical for debugging, since
+This is critical for debugging, since otherwise only the common wrapper exception's stack trace is logged.

 Prepended Comments
 ==================